Introduction

 - At low values of C.E. < 3 (C upto 2.5 % and Si < 1.5 %) and rapid cooling, the cementite will not have sufficient time to break into graphite and austenite.
 As a result, the total carbon will be exclusively in the combined form of Iron Carbide, Fe3 C (Cementite).
 It is a very hard and brittle metal with the entire cross-section having a white microstructure.
 Due to this, the metal is virtually unmachinable except by grinding and so has very limited applications.

 - Product Applications.
-The use of white C.I. is limited for wear resistant parts such as grinding ball, liners for ore-crushing mills and cement mixes, extrusion dies and some agricultural machinery.
-However, it is widely used in the manufacture of wrought iron and for making malleable iron castings.
+Engineers primarily use white cast iron in wear-resistant applications, such as grinding balls, liners for ore-crushing mills and cement mixers, extrusion dies, and certain components in agricultural machinery.
+They also widely use white cast iron as a base material when producing wrought iron and malleable iron castings.

 3.Malleable Cast Iron